 Some examples of recent developments that demonstrate these trends are:

-Z&Co. is the leading law firm in Jeddah & Riyadh, Saudi Arabia, working with Linklaters, has wide experience advising on financial regulatory matters, including with local and foreign financial institutions and investors.
+Z&Co. is the leading law firm in Jeddah & Riyadh, Saudi Arabia and has a wide experience advising on financial regulatory matters, including with local and foreign financial institutions and investors.
 Contact us now.